Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Ablation and Error Analysis

-A second type of issue appears in scenarios that require interruption-based service logic, including systems with breakdown and repair events.
+\paragraph{Interrupt-Driven Service and Remaining-Time Management.} A second type of issue appears in scenarios that require interruption-based service logic, including systems with breakdown and repair events.
 Although the model is generally able to construct the server state machine, initiate interruptions, and resume service after the failure is resolved, it does not always maintain a correct record of the remaining service time at the moment of interruption.
 This mistake does not prevent the script from running, but it alters the simulated service trajectory by allowing a customer to redo portions of service that were already completed before the breakdown.

-As shown in Figure~\ref{fig:error-breakdown}, The error lies in the handling of the remaining service time after a breakdown interrupt.
+A full code-level example is provided in Figure~\ref{fig:error-breakdown}.
+As shown in Figure~\ref{fig:error-breakdown}, the error lies in the handling of the remaining service time after a breakdown interrupt.
 At the start of service, the code samples a total service requirement and stores it in \texttt{remaining}.
 Inside the loop, a breakdown correctly triggers an interrupt, and the code records the elapsed busy time during the current attempt.
 However, after the interruption, the statement \texttt{remaining = max(0.0, remaining)} does not subtract the elapsed time from \texttt{remaining}.
 The job therefore resumes service with the same total requirement as before the breakdown, as if no work had been completed.
 This mistake causes each interruption to restart part of the service instead of resuming from the true residual time.
-As a result, the simulated service durations are inflated and the estimates of utilization and waiting time become biased.
+As a result, the simulated service durations are inflated and the estimates of waiting time, service completion timing, utilization, and delay distribution become biased.

 Overall, these two recurrent error patterns reveal that the model is still weak in several queueing-system simulation tasks.
 The first issue shows that the model struggles to preserve custom movement across nodes in networked systems, and the second issue indicates unstable handling of state-dependent updates in interrupt-driven service.
-These observations suggest that routing semantics and interruption-resumption mechanics remain challenging areas, and they point to important directions for future data augmentation and targeted training.
+These cases illustrate why evaluating simulation code requires more than syntax- or execution-based criteria: a script can run and still fail as a valid queueing simulation script.